kellenschmidt/webcrawler/README.md

 1. What was changed to support the second half of the project?

-- To save the titles of every document I:
+- To save the titles, urls, and cosine similarities of every document I:
   - Create classes for Document and Term to store all of the information about documents and terms
     - Document contains the page's ID, text, title, url, and array of terms
     - Term contains a word's, text, count, tf-idf, and normalized tf-idf with respect to the document it's found in